cytadela8/trypophobia/README.md

 The models were made in the [Keras](https://keras.io/) machine learning framework and are compatible with the [Keras.JS](https://github.com/transcranial/keras-js) javascript library.
 The models were trained on the Google Computing Platform using [Neptune](https://neptune.ml/).
 This repository contains some of the considered [models](models) together with the [training results](training_results).
 We examined performance of different sized models and decided to aim for less than 20k parameters.
 We achieved up to **90% accuracy and 0.27 log-loss** on validation set.
 Some models with <10k parameters nearly achieved such results.

 ## Browser plugin
 The browser plugin censors images encountered while browsing the web.
 It then uses supplied trained model to determine which images are safe to reveal and for which a warning must be issued.
 The extension is a WebExtension and was tested on Mozilla Firefox.
 Currently the extension works on most sites.
+You can try it [here](https://addons.mozilla.org/en-US/firefox/addon/trypophoby-blocker/).